 The first thing that people will see when they click on your profile is the introduction section.
 Let’s see its anatomy (using my own profile as an example):

 The header is the long rectangular image right behind your profile picture.
 It doesn’t come by default, and it is completely optional, but I highly recommend taking advantage of it.
 It not only makes your profile stand out from the crowd, but it can also be used to draw the attention towards your company or services.

 In my case, I used it to reinforce my personal brand, and more specifically, my blog.
 Of course, avoid making it too spammy or commercial.
 Your profile is not a tool for direct sales!

 Luckily for you, having a good LinkedIn header doesn’t require mad editing or Photoshop skills.
-You can just hop to a free tool such as Canva, register, and type “linkedin banner” to see some awesome templates that you can personalize as you wish. (not sponsored, I just love Canva)
+You can just hop to a free tool such as Canva, (or try their cheap Pro Version) register, and type “linkedin banner” to see some awesome templates that you can personalize as you wish.

 2. Profile picture